Linaro/lava/doc/v2/pipeline-debug.rst

 .. seealso:: https://docs.djangoproject.com/en/dev/ref/checks/ to know more
              about Django system check framework.

+If the JSON syntax of ``/etc/lava-server/settings.conf`` is invalid, this check will display a warning: ``settings.conf is not a valid json file``.

 LAVA sets the following values by default::

   SECURE_CONTENT_TYPE_NOSNIFF = True